titoghose/PyTrack/README.md

 # &#x26a0; There is currently an issue with the dependencies which is causing errors while installing and using the package.
 I am working on it and will release an update soon.
 Sorry!

+## Expected to be back up on 20th June 2021 (support for Python 3.8)

 <!-- [![Documentation Status](https://readthedocs.org/projects/pytrack-ntu/badge/?version=latest)](https://pytrack-ntu.readthedocs.io/en/latest/?badge=latest)